praetoriani/apache-cordova-manager/README.md

 ###### :pushpin: UPDATE (2017/04/29)
 During the development I just recognized that the first layout doesn't fit my needs on some screens (e.g. the Plugin-Screen).
 So I decided to re-design some of the windows with the goal to make the GUI a bit more simple and user-friendly.
 This means now to me, that I have to rewrite and/or extend the perl source code to get the desired result.
 Thought that it would be more easy to write this kind of application :grin:.
-Stay tuned to get the latest informations about my perl project
+Stay tuned to get the latest informations about my perl project.<br><br>For those of you who are wondering why it takes so long until the first alpha version is finally available to everyone: I actually have a real job.
+And this job pays my bills :blush:.
+So I have only my spare time to take care of this project and make some further development.<br><br>But hey ... do not hesitate to contact me if you want to help me with this project :wink:

 ---